 A family’s road trip from Illinois to a theme park in California goes off the rails in this adventure comedy.
 “National Lampoon’s Vacation” was a box-office success and continues to live on as a beloved cult classic, inspiring multiple sequels.

 Dark, edgy comedy meets science fiction in this cult classic and Criterion film.
-When a recently fired, punk-rocker named Otto (played by Emilio Estevez) begrudgingly becomes a repo man, he quickly realizes how exciting, strange and wild the job can be.
+When a recently fired, punk-rocker named Otto (Emilio Estevez) begrudgingly becomes a repo man, he quickly realizes how exciting, strange and wild the job can be.

-This film tells the story of an auto-loving inventor (played by Jeff Bridges) who dreams of designing a car that would challenge the industry.
+This film tells the story of an auto-loving inventor (Jeff Bridges) who dreams of designing a car that would challenge the industry.
 It was nominated for three Oscars.

 A true road film, “Thelma & Louise” follows two women (played by Geena Davis and Susan Sarandon) as they embark on a road trip that goes wrong.
 It won the Oscar for best original screenplay and was nominated for best actress, best cinematography, best directing and best film editing.